Types of Phobia: Causes and Symptoms Suffered by the Person

 3. Specific Phobia

-- other (choking, loud noises, drowning, etc.)
+- others (choking, loud noises, drowning)

 Also read: Online Psychologist and Therapy in Indonesia